jimdigriz/bpf-sql/README.md

 Of course this results in some constraints.

 Treat the data set as a spreadsheet where each column is an integer metric (use a [map](http://en.wikipedia.org/wiki/Associative_array) for strings) and represented by a separate file.
-Each rows is a record where its metrics are found at the same location in each file.
-This results in all the files having the same length and of course record count.
+Each row is a record and its metrics are found at the same location in each file, thus the files all have the same length and record count.

 # Preflight